-Photo Visions Club - This club sponsors photography-related activities including field trips, quest speakers, and photo shoots.
+Photovisions Club - This club sponsors photography-related activities including field trips, guest speakers, and photo shoots.
 There is a focus on expanding student interest in the photography field by participating in a variety of local professional photography events, lectures and conferences.

 SKALD - Produced annually at Villa Maria College, SKALD is a national, award-winning literary and creative arts magazine which spotlights student literary, artistic and photographic work.
 The publication has been honored on numerous occasions by both the Columbia Scholastic Press Association and the American Scholastic Press.
+All students who have completed work at Villa Maria College are encouraged to submit.
+Production is limited to students with specific skill sets.